Tropical, warm, colorful, and a low-key vibe is just a bit about what’s waiting for you in Granada, Nicaragua.

 Lake Nicaragua is home to over 300 little islands that you can kayak through.
 Some are home to elaborate mansions, others are totally inhabited by hoards of spider monkeys and white-faced monkeys.
 You’ll find multiple tours to take you out for about three hours.
 It's the perfect thing to do after teaching or on a Saturday.
 Usually tours are around $3 or so, with multiple time slots to choose from during the day.

 There are some stunning cathedrals found in your city.
 You’ll probably notice the Cathedral of Granada right off the bat — towering and painted yellow, it’s pretty hard to miss.
 However, we also think the Iglesia La Merced is worth visiting, especially if you climb up the stairs to explore the bell tower at sunset.
-You can also get a few pictures like this one below at the Iglesia La Merced cathedral.
+It's the best spot to see the sunset in the city, and take a few pretty photos — You can also get a few pictures like this one below at the Iglesia La Merced cathedral.

 Iglesia La Merced Address: It’s on Calle Real Xalteva